Itinerary for Disneyland and California Adventure in One Day

 • Luigi’s Rollickin’ Roadsters (Cars Land)

 • Both Monsters Inc. and Luigi’s had between a 20-30 minute wait.
-They do not offer Genie+ and ended up being the longest waits of our day.
+They do not offer Lightning Lane and ended up being the longest waits of our day.
+Update: Monsters Inc is permanently closed.

 • Radiator Springs